Paul van Meekeren

-Paul Adriaan van Meekeren (born 15 January 1993) is a Dutch cricketer who plays for Gloucestershire County Cricket Club.
+Paul Adriaan van Meekeren (born 15 January 1993) is a Dutch cricketer who most recently played for Gloucestershire County Cricket Club.
 He has played domestically for Somerset and Durham in English county cricket, and for St Kitts and Nevis Patriots in T20 franchise cricket.
 He is a right-handed batsman and right-arm fast-medium bowler.
+Gloucestershire announced at the end of the 2023 season that his contract would not be renewed.